How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 - Connect the black (hot) wire from the power source to the common (dark-colored) terminal of the first 3-way switch.

-- Connect the red and black wires from the 3-wire cable (the travelers) to the two brass-colored traveler terminals on the switch.
+- Connect the red and the remaining colored conductor from the 3-wire cable (the travelers) to the two brass-colored traveler terminals on the switch.
+If any conductor is re-marked for a purpose other than white as a neutral, identify it per the NEC rules for reidentification.

 - Wire Switch 2: